jina-ai/finetuner/docs/3_how_to/3_1_text_to_text.md

 ```

 ## Backbone model
-To keep things simple, we have decided to fine-tune the Bert model `bert-base-cased`.
+To keep things simple, we have decided to fine-tune the BERT model `bert-base-cased`.
 We could also have chosen `sentence-transformers/msmarco-distilbert-base-v3` as our base model, which has already been fine-tuned on the MSMarco dataset.
 However, for the purpose of this experiment, we want to explore how much improvement in performance we can gain from fine-tuning `bert-base-cased` on the Quora Question Pairs dataset using Finetuner.
-Perhaps in the future, we might want to create another run where we experiment with fine-tuning other Bert models.
+Perhaps in the future, we might want to create another run where we experiment with fine-tuning other BERT models.

 ```{admonition} Backbones
 :class: tip